 Watch a live opera in Covent Garden

 The Royal Opera House in Covent Garden is the place to come for opera lovers.
-Although tickets can be expensive, they frequently have last minute deals and standing seats available on their website.
+Although tickets can be expensive, they frequently have last-minute deals and standing seats available on their website.

 For a more unique experience, we recommend getting a spot in the courtyard area of the Crusting Pipe pub, located on the lower ground floor of Covent Garden's market building.
 Here, some really talented buskers perform, drawing huge crowds around.
-We've seen some terrific opera here, as well as string quartet performances, and more.
+We've seen some terrific operas here, as well as string quartet performances, and more.
 As a bonus, the food at the Crusting Pipe is also pretty good!